 Between the stays were lots of day-long roadie adventures within reach of the ocean and forest.
 The Crater Lakes National Park is gorgeous near the Tablelands, as is Mossman River Outlet with swimming in the giant gorge.
-The distilleries, coffee oasis and other foodie find were all great highlights in the Tablelands too.
+The distilleries, coffee oasis, and other foodie finds were all great highlights in the Tablelands too.
 We even had a chance to visit the local Port Douglas wildlife sanctuary to feed some kangaroos and see dangerous snakes up close.
 Most things are reachable by car, but secret swimming holes and nature often requires finding a car park and continuing on foot.
 Keep up with local driving laws and keep a full tank of gas when possible, as road stops can be few and far between!

 Quickie About Kiwi-land